Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 The HVR200 is the latest version of a vacuum that has been immensely popular for decades.

-With a conical hose to maximise suction through better airflow and a brand-new vacuum head, you will not be disappointed when it comes to suction power.
+With a conical hose to maximise suction, you will not be disappointed with the suction power.

-By making use of only about 620 watts of power, we loved that this vacuum is so energy-efficient!
+By making use of only about 620 watts of power, we loved that this vacuum is so low cost to operate!

 It also makes the vacuum remarkably quiet!

-Considering the huge rise in energy prices in Australia over the past ten years, we love that Henry Hoover made a powerful machine without compromising on efficiency standards.
+Considering the huge rise in energy prices in Australia, we love that Henry Hoover isn't compromising on efficiency standards.

 With a humongous 9-litre dust bag, you won’t have to empty the insides for a few weeks at least!